Lubomirski: Lubomirski family in the history of Warsaw

 To build his numerous residences, Prince Stanisław Herakliusz Lubomirski (1642 – 1702) hired Tylman of Gameren, later court architect to King Michał Korybut Wiśniowiecki.
 Stanisław Lubomirski owned residences in Puławy, Czerniaków, (where he founded a monastery and church of the Bernardines), and in Ujazdów (now part of Warsaw), where, at the end of the 17th century, he built a bathhouse that became the Palace on the Water of Stanisław August Poniatowski, and the Ermitage, which was planned as a place of meditation and relaxation.
-Stanisław Herakliusz was a friend of many European artists and patrons of the arts, as evidenced by correspondence.
+Stanisław Herakliusz was a friend of many European artists and patrons of the arts, as evidenced by his correspondence.
 He had relations with the French and Spanish courts, as well as members of the Medici family.
 These facilitated his carrying out a number of missions and negotiations on behalf of the Polish king.

 Stanisław Herakliusz was a talented author, a precursor of the Polish Baroque in literature.
-He spoke several languages and made use almost all known literary forms in his works.
+He spoke several languages and made use of almost all known literary forms in his works.
 However, he was interested mostly in the new trends coming from Italy.
 His philosophical work "Dialogues of Artakses and Ewander" entered the canon of the Old Polish Literature and became required reading.

 An example of building in the very centre of Warsaw is a reconstruction of the Copper-Roof Palace (Pałac Pod Blachą), commissioned in the early 18th century by Jerzy Dominik Lubomirski.
 The palace, classical in form and situated on the south side of the Royal Castle, was bought by the king himself, in 1777, who later added the library.

 The previous owner of this building was Prince Jerzy Marcin Lubomirski (1738 – 1811), distinguished in service to the Polish theatre.
 He financed exhibitions of family and European art and organized numerous concerts, balls, and meetings.
 Celebrations organized by him were a meeting place for artists and aristocrats from across Europe, while in local memory he was remembered as an organizer of public events with fireworks displays.